 The Pediatric Residency Program was initially accredited in 1978, and has remained fully and continuously accredited since then.
 The program is administered by the Department of Pediatrics at the Brody School of Medicine, while Vidant Medical Center (formerly Pitt County Memorial Hospital) employs the residents who train at our joint institutions.
-Inpatient services are provided within the Vidant Children’s Hospital, which encompasses all divisions of Vidant Medical Center designated for the care of neonates, infants, children, and adolescents.
+Inpatient services are provided within the James and Connie Maynard Children’s Hospital at Vidant Medical Center, which encompasses all divisions of Vidant Medical Center designated for the care of neonates, infants, children, and adolescents.
 Outpatient clinics, both general and subspecialty, are conducted in the adjacent Pediatric Outpatient Clinics of the Brody School of Medicine.

 We strongly support training in community pediatrics.
 Each resident is introduced to the role pediatricians play in the community during the first year of training.
 Focus areas of learning include Child Advocacy, Public Health, Children with Special Needs, Health in School and Daycare, and Cultural Diversity.
 Learning is enhanced by participation at sites in the local community including local schools and daycares, telemedicine, a pediatric nursing home for technology-dependent children (the only such facility in the state of North Carolina), the child abuse center for eastern North Carolina, a regional asthma management program, and health departments.
 First year residents also complete a community needs survey on a topic of interest.
 Senior residents participate in in-depth experiences designed to increase understanding of Career Development and Child Advocacy.
 The program supports office-based practice opportunities and community-based projects for interested residents.